FourjsGenero/ex_push_notification/README.md

 ## Description

-This demo shows how to implement push notification with Google Cloud Messaging (GCM) and with Apple Push Notifications (APNs).
+This demo shows how to implement push notification with Firebase Cloud Messaging (FCM) and with Apple Push Notifications (APNs).

 The sources of this demo have been used to write the [Genero push notification section of the documentation](http://4js.com/online_documentation/fjs-fgl-manual-html/#fgl-topics/c_fgl_mobile_push_notifications.html)